stevenburris1978/DjangoMiniProject4SBurris/README.md

 python manage.py runserver
 ```

-# This is the link to go to the admin page to add, edit, and delete socialapp post items
+# This is the link to go to the admin page to add, edit, and delete the Social App post items
 Administration url : [Administration url](http://127.0.0.1:8000/admin)